drinkbird/drinkbird.github.io/_includes/books/softskills.md

-An excellent book from a fantastic author, which became an instant classic the moment it hit the shelves.

-John Sonmez does a great job in providing quality advice and unique insights on numerous topics such as career development, personal branding, learning, productivity, finance, even fitness and psychology.
-It is broken down into many small chapters, which make it easier to read and digest.

-I was totally amazed by Soft Skills.
-It gave me a fresh perspective on professionalism and life in general, and encouraged me to become a better version of myself while thriving as a programmer.

-If you have already read and enjoyed Soft Skills, make sure to check out John's newest hit, [The Complete Software Developer's Career Guide](#careerguide).
+Soft Skills covers the parts of a software-engineering career that aren't about writing code: career planning, learning strategies, personal branding, productivity, money, fitness, even mental health.
+Short chapters, easy to dip into rather than read straight through.

+The 2nd edition (2020) updates the content and adds a few new sections, but the core stays the same: a wide-angle view of life as a working programmer, opinionated where most career advice is generic.

+If this resonates, [The Complete Software Developer's Career Guide]({{ site.baseurl }}/books/craft-and-career#careerguide) is the much-longer follow-up with broader coverage.